Mahdi-Kriaa/Stock_Price_Forecasting/README.md

 Link to dataset : https://finance.yahoo.com/quote/BA/history/

-This dataset contains 943 raws and 6 columns.
+This dataset contains 943 rows and 6 columns.

 ## Data Dictionary
 - Open: the opening price of the stock on the given date